 When your baby gets too cold, he or she uses energy and oxygen to generate warmth.
-If his or her skin temperatures drops just one degree from the ideal 97.7° F (36.5°C), your baby's oxygen use can increase by 10 percent.
-By keeping your baby at the perfect temperature, neither too hot nor too cold, he or she can hold onto that energy and build up reserves.
+If his or her skin temperatures drops just one degree from the ideal 97.7° F (36.5°C), your baby's oxygen use can increase by 10%.
+Keeping your baby at a temperature, which is neither too hot nor too cold, helps him or her hold onto that energy and build up reserves.
 This is especially important if your baby is sick or premature.

 Ways to keep babies warm

 Drying and warming your baby right after delivery.
 Wet skin can cause your baby to lose heat quickly by evaporation.
 He or she can quickly lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets and skin-to-skin contact.
 Another source of warmth such as a heat lamp or over-bed warmer, may also be used.

 Open bed with radiant warmer.
 An open bed with radiant warmer is open to the room air and has a radiant warmer above.
 A temperature probe on the baby connects to the warmer.
 This tells the warmer what your baby's temperature is so it can adjust automatically.
 When the baby is cool, the heat increases.
 Open beds are often used in the delivery room for rapid warming.
 They are also used right away in the NICU and for sick babies who need constant attention and care.

 Incubator/isolette.
 Incubators are walled plastic boxes with a heating system to circulate warmth.